DONGChuan/Spider-Nodejs/README.md

 # Spider-Nodejs

 Simple web spider in node.js.
-A simple spider to download information/images form this [page](https://movie.douban.com/chart).
+A simple spider to catch/download information/images from this [page](https://movie.douban.com/chart).

 Modules to use: